Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Conclusion

-We propose \modelname, a self-driven human pose transfer method that permutes the textures at random and then reconstructs the image with dual branch attention to achieve image-level disentanglement and detail-preserving texture transfer.
-The introduced dual kernel encoder in the model gives different sizes of receptive fields, which can reduce the noise caused by permutation and thus recovers clothing details while aligning pose and texture.
-Extensive experiments on DeepFashion and Market-1501 shows that our model improves the image quality of self-driven approaches, where a user study shows our images are preferred over prior work in 72\% of cases.
-Moreover, it obtains comparable objective and subjective results to most pose transfer methods supervised by paired data.
+We propose \modelname, a self-driven human pose transfer method that randomly permutes image patches, helping to disentangle pose from texture, then reconstructs the original image from the permuted input.
+The approach helps to achieve patch-level disentanglement and detail-preserving texture transfer.
+Thus, \modelname is capable of more accurately reconstructing garment textures in pose transfer tasks than prior work.
+We also show that using a dual-scale encoder can be resilient to permutation noise while aligning pose and textures.
+Experiments on DeepFashion and Market-1501 show that our model improves the image quality of self-driven approaches, with higher user preference scores than prior work.
+Moreover, \modelname obtains comparable objective and subjective results to most pose transfer methods supervised by paired data.